Organic USDA Seals and the BOC Logo

-National Organic Program (USDA): Congress passed the Organic Foods Production Act (OFPA) of 1990.
-The OFPA and the National Organic Program (NOP) regulations require that agricultural products labeled as organic originate from farms or handling operations certified by a State or private entity that has been accredited by USDA.
-The NOP is a marketing program housed within the USDA Agricultural Marketing Service.
-Neither the OFPA nor the NOP regulations address food safety or nutrition.
+National Organic Program (USDA): The Organic Foods Production Act (OFPA) and the National Organic Program (NOP) regulations require that agricultural products labeled as organic originate from farms or handling operations certified by a State or private entity accredited by USDA.
+The NOP is a marketing program within the USDA Agricultural Marketing Service.

-NOFA/Massachusetts: NOFA/Massachusetts is the Massachusetts chapter of the Northeast Organic Farming Association.
-NOFA/Mass is a community including farmers, gardeners, landscapers and consumers working to educate members and the general public about the benefits of local organic systems based on complete cycles, natural materials, and minimal waste for the health of individual beings, communities and the living planet.
+NOFA/Massachusetts: NOFA/Massachusetts is the MA chapter of the Northeast Organic Farming Association and is a community including farmers, gardeners, landscapers and consumers working to educate about the benefits of local organic systems based on complete cycles, natural materials, and minimal waste for the health of individual beings, communities and the living planet.

-NOFA/Connecticut: NOFA/Connecticut is the Connecticut Chapter of the Northeast Organic Farming Association.
-Connecticut NOFA is an independent non-profit organization dedicated to strengthening the practices of ecologically sound farming and gardening, and to the development of local sustainable agriculture.
-Our efforts give consumers increased access to safe and healthy food.
+NOFA/Connecticut: NOFA/Connecticut is the CT Chapter of the Northeast Organic Farming Association and is an independent non-profit organization dedicated to strengthening the practices of ecologically sound farming and gardening, and to the development of local sustainable agriculture.

-Massachusetts Department of Agricultural Resources (MDAR): The Massachusetts Department of Agricultural Resources' mission is to support, promote and enhance the long-term viability of Massachusetts agriculture with the aim of helping this state’s agricultural businesses become as economically and environmentally sound as possible.
+Massachusetts Department of Agricultural Resources (MDAR): MDARs’ mission is to support, promote and enhance the long-term viability of Massachusetts agriculture with the aim of helping MA’s agricultural businesses become as economically and environmentally sound as possible.

-Connecticut Department of Agriculture (CDOA): The mission of the Department of Agriculture is to foster a healthy economic, environmental and social climate for agriculture by developing, promoting and regulating agricultural businesses; protecting agricultural and aquacultural resources; enforcing laws pertaining to domestic animals; and promoting an understanding among the state's citizens of the diversity of Connecticut agriculture, its cultural heritage and its contribution to the state's economy.
+Connecticut Department of Agriculture (CDOA): CDOA’s mission is to foster a healthy economic, environmental and social climate for agriculture by developing, promoting and regulating agricultural businesses; enforcing laws pertaining to domestic animals; and promoting an understanding of the diversity of CT agriculture, cultural heritage and contribution to the state’s economy.

-New Hampshire Department of Agriculture: The mission of the New Hampshire Department of Agriculture, Markets & Food is to promote agriculture in the public interest and to serve farmers and consumers in the marketplace.
-The department assures safe and healthy food supplies, provides accurate information on prices and availability of farm commodities and crops and develops markets for the state's farmers.
+New Hampshire Department of Agriculture: NH’s Department of Agriculture, Markets & Food promotes agriculture in the public interest and serves farmers and consumers in the marketplace.
+The department assures safe and healthy food supplies, provides accurate information on prices and availability of farm commodities and crops and develops markets for the state’s farmers.

 New York Department of Agriculture: The mission of the department is to foster a competitive food and agriculture industry in New York to benefit both producers and consumers.

-Vermont Agency of Agriculture: The Vermont Agency of Agriculture's mission is to facilitate, support and encourage the growth and viability of agriculture while protecting the working landscape, human health, animal health, plant health, consumers and the environment.
+Vermont Agency of Agriculture: VT Agency of Agriculture’s mission is to facilitate, support and encourage the growth and viability of agriculture while protecting the working landscape, human health, animal health, plant health, consumers and the environment.

-Pennsylvania Department of Agriculture: The Pennsylvania Department of Agriculture is committed to a sustainable and safe supply of food and agricultural products in the commonwealth - from the farm to the table - and to being good stewards of the land and Pennsylvania's natural resources.
-The department promotes the viability of farms, protects consumers, and safeguards the health of people, plants, animals and the environment.
+Pennsylvania Department of Agriculture: PA Department of Agriculture is committed to a sustainable and safe supply of food and agricultural products in the commonwealth, to being good stewards of the land and PA’s natural resources, and to promoting the viability of farms.

-Maine Department of Agriculture, Conservation and Forestry: Maine's Department of Agriculture, Conservation and Forestry (DACF) develops the state's various land-based, natural resources including Maine agriculture, forests, outdoor recreation and public-access.
-The agencies duties include protecting the food we eat, stopping forest fires, mapping the ocean floor, keeping parks/public lands pristine and accessible, planning wise land utilization, and helping beginning farmers.
+Maine Department of Agriculture, Conservation and Forestry: ME Department of Agriculture, Conservation and Forestry (DACF) develops the state’s various land-based, natural resources including agriculture, forests, outdoor recreation and public-access.